zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 Only cloudsnaps which do not have any dependant cloudsnaps (ie incrementals) can be deleted.
 If there are dependent cloudsnaps then the command will throw an error and will show the list of cloudsnaps that need to be deleted first.

 {{<info>}}
-For _PX_ versions above and including 2.1, delete requests are queued and processed in the background.
+For Portworx versions above and including 2.1, delete requests are queued and processed in the background.
 Since querying cloud to figure out dependent backups can take a while, user requests to delete the backups are added to a queue and an immediate response is returned to the user.
 If a cloud backup could not be deleted because of other dependent backups, an alert is logged and this will be deleted when all other dependent backups are deleted by the user.
 {{</info>}}

 As an example, to delete the backup `pqr9-cl1/538316104266867971-807625803401928868`, you could run the following: